Pushkar-v/Generating-Synthetic-Data-using-GANs/README.md

 Hence the solution is to only look at records belonging to other users / patients in our use case.
 We use the Patient ID information to determine which records belong to which user.
 Hence:

 ***Internal Similarity is the distance of a given datapoint to every other datapoint belonging to a different user.\***

-## Synthetic Data Generation

-This method is the state of the art in reducing the reidentification risk.
-As we observed earlier, Data anonymization if effective but reduces the utility, Differential privacy adds small noise but has very bad model compatibility.
-However, Synthetic data, can be tuned to add privacy without losing either the utility, neither exposing privacy of individual data points.
-As the  data doesn't represent any real entity, the disclosure of sensitive private data is eliminated.
-If the information available in the released synthetic data matches with any real entity participated in the original data then it is purely a co-incidence which gives individuals plausible deniability

-A synthetic dataset is a repository of data that is generated programmatically.

-- It can be numerical, binary, or categorical (ordinal or non-ordinal),
-- The **number of features and length of the dataset** should be arbitrary
-- It should preferably be **random** and the user should be able to choose a wide variety of **statistical distribution** to base this data upon i.e. the underlying **random process can be precisely controlled and tuned**,
-- If it is used for classification algorithms, then the **degree of class separation** should be controllable to make the learning problem easy or hard,
-- **Random noise** can be interjected in a controllable manner
-- For a regression problem, a complex, **non-linear generative process** can be used for sourcing the data